abhiwand/atk/api-doc/src/main/resources/python/frame/top_k.rst

     Must contain numerical data.
     Default is 1 for all items.

 Returns
 -------
-Frame : New frame
+Frame
-    An object with access to the frame
+    An object with access to the frame of data.

 Examples
 --------